jcfranco/uc-2017-customizing-widgets/slides/index.md

 ---

 Before writing a bunch of CSS selectors, let's look at the
-# Theming Approach.
+# Theming Method.

 ---

-# Theming Approach
+# Theming Method

 Three main areas:
 - Color